gunebakhan/domain-adaptation/readme.md

 ## Example
 Notebook files are examples of domain adaptive segmentation methods.
 DAUNet is domain adaptive unet model with GRL.
-Siamese GAN is another method for domain adaptation using UNet for segmentation.
+EnhancedDAUnet is domain adaptive unet model with GRL with ignore label Siamese GAN is another method for domain adaptation using UNet for segmentation.